Total Retiree Advantage IL (TRAIL)

 • You may terminate the TRAIL MAPD coverage at any time by contacting the plan administrator in writing.
 You may re-enroll throughout the plan year and coverage will be effective the first of the month following your enrollment request or during your annual TRAIL MAPD Enrollment Period.

 • If your residential or mailing address changes, you must notify both your retirement system and the Social Security Administration in writing as quickly as possible.

 • Medicare Advantage Plans are not a Medicare Supplement plan.
 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are an “all in one” alternative to Original Medicare.
 These "bundled" plans include Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance), and in the case of your TRIP-Sponsored TRAIL plan, Medicare prescription drug (Part D) is also included.

-• Once you have enrolled in the TRAIL MAPD plan, you will only use your red, white, and blue Medicare card for hospice care.
+• Once you have enrolled in the TRAIL MAPD health plan, you will only use your red, white, and blue Medicare card for hospice care.
 All other claims for your healthcare services (including prescription drugs) should be sent to your MAPD plan administrator for processing and benefit determinations.

-• Plan Year deductible and Out-of-Pocket Maximums will start over with your new TRAIL MAPD Plan.
-The MAPD plans are not permitted to take into account the deductible you might have already paid in your other plan.
-Any deductible paid to your current medical plan will not count toward your MAPD plan's annual deductible.
-The PPO plan's annual medical deductible will start again for the TRAIL MAPD Plan Year.
+• Plan Year deductible and Out-of-Pocket Maximums will start over with your new TRAIL MAPD Health Plan.
+The MAPD plans are not permitted to consider the deductible(s) you might have already paid in your other plan.
+Any deductible paid to your current medical plan will not count toward your MAPD plan year deductible.
+Your annual PPO deductible will start again for the TRAIL MAPD Plan Year.

 Any Required and supporting documentation you may have, may be uploaded online, or faxed (toll-free) 844-676-1725.